 Glucagon is a polypeptide hormone central to the regulation of glucose homeostasis, acting as an antagonist to insulin.
 In imaging it is used as an antiperistaltic agent in GI studies, although its clinical efficacy is controversial.

 Glucagon is a 29-amino acid polypeptide hormone that is enzymatically-derived from proglucagon, its biochemical precursor.
-It is synthesised in and secreted by α-cells in the islets of Langerhans of the pancreas.
+It is synthesized in and secreted by α-cells in the islets of Langerhans of the pancreas.
 Recent evidence suggests that it is also secreted by the gut itself.

 Glucose homeostasis is very complex.
 The main action of glucagon is hyperglycemic, achieved through hepatic gluconeogenesis and glycogenolysis.
 Glucagon is secreted from α-cells of the pancreas when blood sugar levels decrease.
 Fundamentally it ensures that the supply of glucose to the brain is maintained 1.